Toward Transparent AI: A Survey on Interpreting the Inner Structures of Deep Neural Networks: Future Work

 \textbf{Growing the field of interpretability.} Many ethical or safety concerns with AI systems can be reduced via tools to better understand how models make decisions and how they may fail.
 As a result, we argue that instead of being a separate interest, interpretability should be seen as a \emph{requirement} for systems that are deployed in important settings.
 As discussed above, a compelling path forward is via benchmarking and competitions.
 There are some reasons for optimism.
 The field is maturing, and a number of techniques have now proven their worth for practical insights and debugging.
 And although they are our focus here, we emphasize that that \emph{inner} interpretability methods will not be the only valuable ones for improving AI safety.

-\textbf{It is time for a paradigm shift toward engineering.} Currently, the field of interpretability in DNNs is largely unproductive.
-Being able to rigorously study the solutions learned by DNNs seems to have important potential for making DNNs safer, but they are currently rarely used for evaluation or engineering practical applications.
+\textbf{A paradigm shift toward engineering.} Currently, interpretability research produces few tools and insights that are useful in the real world.
+Being able to rigorously study the solutions learned by DNNs seems to have important potential for making DNNs safer, but they are currently rarely used for evaluation or engineering applications.
 As discussed above, works in the literature too often treat hypotheses as conclusions \cite{lipton2018mythos, rudin2019stop, miller2019explanation} and fail to connect a method to useful applications.
 Some amount of exploratory work is clearly valuable for generating insights, and it should continue.
 But the field has yet to produce many methods that are competitive in real applications.

-In large part, the lack of productivity in interpretability seems due to a lack of direction.
 Motivations for interpretability work are ``diverse and discordant'' \cite{lipton2018mythos} and the term itself, as used in the literature, ``lacks precise meanings when applied to algorithms'' \cite{krishnan2020against}.
 We join with \cite{doshivelez2017towards}, \cite{rudin2019stop}, \cite{miller2019explanation}, and \cite{krishnan2020against} in calling for grounding interpretability in meaningful applications.
 If interpretability tools are ultimately meant to help engineers diagnose and debug DNNs, the field should design and evaluate methods based on this.

 We argue that moving forward, the most pressing change that is needed in the field is a focus on producing tools that are useful to engineers.
 To better realize the potential of interpretability work for human-aligned AI, a more deliberate, interdisciplinary, and application-focused field will be important.
 It will be valuable to have more research that emphasizes diagnostics, debugging, adversaries, benchmarking, and leveraging useful combinations of different interpretability tools.